ndipatri/ComposeZeroTo98/README.md

 11. Put IDE in Presentation Mode
 12. Read this:

 >The prototype-to-production pipeline for mobile applications doesn’t always have the luxury of test-driven development.
 Even in large companies with institutionalized testing strategies this can happen.
 As a result, some production code has very ***low unit test coverage***.
-Even

 >Today we’re going to learn how to use Espresso in new ways to ***quickly stand up live end-to end integration tests***.
 These tests give us confidence so that we can safely move ahead with feature changes while we slowly ***build up our unit test coverage from 0 to 98 percent***, a process which can take weeks or months!